-Some claim a large and expansive list of deaths related to the Kennedy assassination.
-This is in addition to the expansive plot that often accompanies such claims.
+Some claim an expansive list of deaths is related to the Kennedy assassination and this is in addition to the complex plot that often accompanies such claims.
 Yet would a successful plot include the need to eliminate so many?
-The nature of a successful assassination is to minimize the amount of people involved and those killed.
-Each additional death beyond a handful would attract notice and opportunity for exposure.
-Thus we are left to ponder why so many deaths are necessary for a successful plot?
+The nature of a successful assassination is to minimize the amount of people involved and those killed because each additional death beyond a handful would attract notice and opportunity for exposure.
+Thus, we are left to ponder why so many deaths are necessary for a successful plot?

-The idea is not a recent one.
-It was a favored subject by researcher Penn Jones in the 1960s, at the close of the 1973 film Executive Action one such list appears.
+The idea is not a recent one; it was a favored subject by researcher Penn Jones in the nineteen sixties, even at the close of the nineteen seventy-three film Executive Action one such list appears.
 Some have offered such lists as conclusive proof that a massive plot existed, yet these lists alone do not prove the claims.
-Unfortunately most figures and ideas offered contain more speculation and possible probabilities based upon little relevant verifiable evidence.
-In time new lists would be constructed but does most evidence support these ideas?
+Unfortunately, most figures and ideas offered contain more speculation and possible probabilities based upon little relevant verifiable evidence.
+In time, new lists would be constructed but does most evidence support these ideas?

-According to Charnin’s claims “The HSCA chose to ignore 100 to 120 highly suspicious deaths.
-In 1977, seven top FBI officials scheduled to testify at the HSCA died in a sixth month period”. i Charnin’s claim of greater than 100 unnatural deaths is seemingly inflated and inaccurate.
-Jack Ruby’s death from cancer is not attributable to anything but his own sickness.
-Guy Bannister’s heart attack as well is a natural death unless otherwise proven by evidence.
-David Ferrie’s medical condition that feasibly killed him is not suspicious.
-Mary Sherman’s death in a fire is unnatural but little verifiable evidence supports its direct connection to the Kennedy case.
+According to Charnin’s claims, “The HSCA chose to ignore 100 to 120 highly suspicious deaths.
+In 1977, seven top FBI officials scheduled to testify at the HSCA died in a sixth month period”. i Charnin’s claim of greater than one hundred unnatural deaths is seemingly inflated and inaccurate.
+Jack Ruby’s death from cancer is not attributable to anything but his own sickness and Guy Bannister’s heart attack as well is a natural death unless otherwise proven by evidence.
+David Ferrie’s medical condition that feasibly killed him is not suspicious and Mary Sherman’s death in a fire is unnatural but little verifiable evidence supports its direct connection to the Kennedy case.

-William Pitzer and Gary Underhill’s suicides also do not have evidence of nefarious undertakings.
-Mary Meyer was murdered.
-However, any direct connection to the Kennedy assassination is in my view unsupported by substantial evidence.
-The confession of E. Howard Hunt was given and then omitted and Cord Meyer’s inclusion in a plot remains unproven.
-Why would the feasible conspirators be concerned about retrieving a diary that did not expose them?
+William Pitzer and Gary Underhill’s suicides also do not have evidence of nefarious undertakings and the confession of E. Howard Hunt that was given and then omitted implicating Cord Meyer in a plot remains unproven.
+Mary Meyer was murdered but why would the feasible conspirators be concerned about retrieving a diary written by Mary that did not expose them?
+Any direct connection to the Kennedy assassination related to the Meyers is in my view unsupported by substantial evidence.
 Just because a death is suspicious does not infer a direct connection to the Kennedy assassination.

-Grant Stockdale’s fall from an office building is unnatural but not suspicious unless evidence offered supports the claim.
-Among the most unlikely death offered is “Lisa Howard an ABC reporter who worked in JFK/Castro negotiations, died from a drug overdose.”ii This death similar to many others claimed has no appreciable connections, nor was evidence offered to support it nefarious.
-It would appear from the information she died from a drug overdose, not any connection to the Kennedy assassination.
-These imprecise attribution methods do not support the claims made by Charnin.
+Grant Stockdale’s fall from an office building is unnatural but not suspicious unless evidence offered supports a valid connection.
+Among the most unlikely death offered is “Lisa Howard an ABC reporter who worked in JFK/Castro negotiations, died from a drug overdose.”
+Despite Charnin's imprecise attribution methods, her death has no appreciable nefarious connections to the Kennedy assassination because she died from a drug overdose based on verifiable sources.

 Dallas Police Department officers “Paul Dyer and Frank Martin both died from sudden cancers.”
-Cancer affects millions of people yearly; the speed of the cancer does not attribute a necessarily suspicious cause.iii Rose Cherami according to Charnin was shot to death, yet the official cause of death was injuries from a car accident.
-Indeed her death has been called suspicious but conclusive evidence to prove such claims is yet to be offered.
-The local officials ruled her death offered “no signs of foul play.”iv Cheramie’s unproven claims of Oswald and Ruby knowing each other well and having a homosexual relationship offer credibility problems with her other accounts.
-Evidence Charnin offered but ignored allows the subtraction of nearly a dozen asserted deaths.
+Cancer affects millions of people yearly; the speed of the cancer does not attribute a necessarily suspicious cause.iii Rose Cherami according to Charnin was shot to death, yet the official cause of death were injuries from a car accident.
+Indeed her death has been called suspicious but conclusive evidence to prove such claims is yet to be offered and local officials ruled her death offered “no signs of foul play.”iv Cheramie’s unproven claims of Oswald and Ruby knowing each other well and maintaining a homosexual relationship offers credibility problems with her other accounts but does not necessitate her death by conspirators.
+Using the evidence Charnin offered but ignored allows the subtraction of nearly a dozen asserted deaths from his copious list.

 Charnin’s larger method now reveals problematic assumptions.
 “Assume the Universe of JFK-related witness in ‘Who’s Who in the JFK Assassination’, of which are in the JFK Calc database of unnatural or suspicious deaths.”v Relying on a secondary source as the definitive view without equal consideration of all the primary evidence is a grievous mistake.
-While some official findings and claims have been disproven, this does not negate all the official evidence and findings.
-Similarly the unproven claims of some researchers cannot reasonably negate the substantial work of others.
+While some official findings and claims have and will be disproven, this does not negate all the official evidence and findings.
+Similarly, the unproven claims of some researchers cannot reasonably negate the substantial evidence provided by others.

-In my view only a handful of people would be eliminated, and only when necessary.
-I would offer additional standards for inclusion.
-The circumstances must be in context, verified legal homicide should be the vast majority included for inspection.
-Substantial contending evidence regarding any death but murder should be offered.
-The person must have a verifiable connection to important elements of the case and presented a feasible threat requiring elimination.
-If all these criteria are met I would contend they are reasonable to consider.
+Only a handful of people would be eliminated when necessary and I would offer additional standards for inclusion in such claims.
+The circumstances must be in context, verified legal homicide should be the vast majority included for inspection and substantial contending evidence regarding any death should be offered.
+A person must have a verifiable connection to important elements of the case and present a feasible threat requiring elimination.
+The murder should have an overwhelming chance of success without detection and if all these criteria were met, I would contend they are reasonable to consider.

-For instance consider the following witness.

-Johnny Roselli is an underling of Sam Giancana the Mafia boss of Chicago.
-Roselli was first approached by Agency operative Robert Maheu to plan Fidel Castro’s assassination.vii Roselli, Giancana, and Santo Trafficante the Mafia leader of Tampa were involved.
-They advised on the Phase I portion of the Castro plots.
-After their failure to kill Castro, Trafficante and Giancana’s direct involvement ceases.viii Maheu is replaced by Agency operative William Harvey and Phase II begins.ix An assassination program sponsored by the Agency had prior enlisted the Mafia and Cuban exiles years prior to 1963.
-Some of these men planned for years to execute a world leader.
+For instance consider witness Johnny Roselli, an underling of Sam Giancana the Mafia boss of Chicago.
+Roselli was first approached by Agency operative Robert Maheu to plan Fidel Castro’s assassination.vii Roselli, Giancana, and Santo Trafficante the Mafia leader of Tampa were involved and they advised the CIA during Phase I portion of the Castro plots.
+The plots never materialize or fail to kill Castro and thus Trafficante and Giancana’s direct involvement ceases but Roselli is kept on a string.viii Agency operative William Harvey replaces Maheu and Phase II begins with a newly militarized assassination program sponsored by the Agency utilizing gangster Johnny Roselli.ix

-Harvey and Roselli collaborated with Cuban militant groups to assassinate Fidel Castro.x Harvey’s association with Roselli continued years after officials state the program ends.
-Harvey makes excuses and ignores warnings to desist from contact with Roselli.xi Roselli was subsequently found dismembered inside a steel drum, after he failed to appear for House Select Committee on Assassinations testimony.
-The Miami Dade police were investigating leads regarding Cubans of feasible Agency interest in Roselli’s murder.xii
+Harvey and Roselli collaborated with Cuban militant groups to assassinate Fidel Castro and Harvey’s association with Roselli continued years after officials state the program ends.x William Harvey makes excuses, ignores warnings to desist from contact with Roselli, and maintains a friendship with the gangster for years.
+Johnny is subsequently found dismembered inside a steel drum after failing to appear for scheduled testimony before the House Select Committee on Assassinations.xi The Miami Dade police were investigating leads regarding Cubans of feasible

-This murder is verifiable.
-Roselli’s prior extensive knowledge of illegal government operations and Mafia activities made him a threat.
-Attempts to aid the Agency in the assassination of Fidel Castro are noteworthy.
-Roselli’s continued relationship with Central Intelligence Agency employee William K. Harvey ignored official demands to cease.
-The Agency and Mafia had extensive ties in the Cuban exile community.
-The manner of this brutal death is feasibly related to upcoming testimony .
+This murder is verifiable and Roselli’s prior extensive knowledge of illegal government operations and Mafia activities made him a threat.
+Attempts to support the Agency in the assassination of Fidel Castro are noteworthy and Roselli’s continued relationship with Central Intelligence Agency employee William K. Harvey ignores official demands to cease.
+The Agency and Mafia had extensive ties in the Cuban exile community and the manner of this brutal death is feasibly related to upcoming testimony .

 i.
 Richard Charnin, JFK Witness: A closer look at the HSCA list of 21 deaths, Richard Charnin’s Blog, richardcharnin.wordpress.com